MicrosoftAzureAaron/private-endpoint-training/README.md

 - VM1Subnet: `10.0.2.0/24`
 - VM2Subnet: `10.0.3.0/24`

 ## Route Table Details
 - **VM1Subnet Route Table**
   - Route: `0.0.0.0/0` → Next hop: Azure Firewall
+  - **Note:** VM1's route table does not impact traffic destined for the private endpoint.
+Azure automatically handles private endpoint traffic, bypassing user-defined routes in the subnet.
+This means VM1 cannot route private endpoint traffic through the firewall unless private endpoint policies are enabled on the subnet.
 - **VM2Subnet Route Table**
   - Route: Private endpoint traffic → Next hop: Azure Firewall
   - Private endpoint policies: Enabled
+  - **Note:** With private endpoint policies enabled, VM2's subnet can enforce custom routing for private endpoint traffic, allowing inspection and control through the Azure Firewall.
+This is a key difference from VM1's subnet, which does not have private endpoint policies enabled and cannot control private endpoint traffic via its route table.

 ## Deploy to Azure
 To deploy this template in your Azure subscription: